StuartJO/BrainSurfaceAnimation/README.md

 ![](outputs/Sphere_inflation.gif)

-For more fun, we can show the surface inflation to a sphere and back again, while morphing from sulcal depth to parcel ID AND changing the colormap at the the same type
+For more fun, we can show the surface inflation to a sphere and back again, while morphing from sulcal depth to parcel ID AND changing the colormap at the same time

 ![](outputs/Sphere_inflation_vartCmap_sulc_parc.gif)